 What time you have available and are willing to commit will drive whether you’re an active or passive property investor, because with just a couple of hours a week there’s no way you can be an active investor and build a property business yourself in a hands-on way.

 My basic rule of thumb is if you can’t or aren’t willing to commit at least 10 hours a week to property investing, then you would be better suited as a passive investor.
 Put your money into investments that will still deliver a good return on your capital, but require none, or very little of your time.

 So you’ve established that you probably have the time, but do you have the money?

 If you have less than £100k of capital available to invest, either in equity or liquid funds, then building your property portfolio will be pretty tough.
 My guidance to anyone in that situation would be to start with another investment opportunity, perhaps a passive property option, that requires a much lower cash input to begin with and use that to build up your capital.

 You can make investments in property with £100k or less, but it would be difficult to build a successful property portfolio of your own because recycling capital is a key principle to getting the best return on investment.

-While it’s possible for professional investors to buy property using very little of their own money, that’s certainly not something you should be considering if you’re just starting out.
+While professional investors can buy property using very little of their own money, that’s certainly not something you should be considering if you’re just starting.
 You need to consider how you are going to fund your portfolio, what assets you have that you can borrow against, how much cash you have and how much risk you want to take.

 Don’t believe the hype…